• About

 Wildlife Uses

-Many pollinators are attracted to the flowers and use its nectar.
+Many pollinators are attracted to the flowers and use their nectar.
 Bees, wasps, and flies have been spotted using the plant.
+Birds eat the seeds.
+Bees overwinter in the hollow stems.

 Bear's foot, photo by Paul Jacobs